High School Students

 High School Articulation Agreements

-Below are all of the high schools and career centers with whom COTC has an articulation agreement and the agreements by program.
-Articulation Agreements are a contract between the college and high school or career center that allow a student to earn college credit for classes completed, if the student meets the requirements and completes the appropriate steps.
+Articulation agreements are a contract between the college and high school or career center that allow a student to earn college credit for classes completed in the high school or career center.
+Students must meet the agreement requirements and completes appropriate steps to earn college credit.